 Santa Catalina Island is a Meditteranean paradise 22 miles off the Los Angeles coastline.
 The island is full of history, from the Pimu Indians to the Chicago Cubs.
-Its home to endemic species and a herd of wild buffalo, leftover from a 1920’s film shoot gone belly up.
-Most visitors flock to the islands only incorporated city, Avalon, for shopping, gambling and relaxation on it’s charming, albeit filthy, beach.
-We had other plans, a bit more Pimu than posh as we set sail from San Pedro to Two Harbors, intent on making it to Parson’s Landing on the western tip of the island
+Its home to endemic species and a herd of wild buffalo, leftover from a 1920’s film shoot gone broke.
+Most visitors flock to the island’s only incorporated city, Avalon, for shopping, gambling and relaxation on it’s charming yet filthy beach.
+We had other plans, a bit more Pimu than posh as we set sail from San Pedro to Two Harbors, intent on making it to Parson’s Landing by kayak, on the western tip of the island.

-Back at sea we paddled swiftly.
+Back on course we paddled swiftly.
 It was a beautiful day and the seas were relatively calm.
 We stopped for a snack after about a mile and chatted as we bobbed.
-I had a map but was unclear which beach would actually be Parson’s Landing.
+I had a map but it was unclear which beach would actually be Parson’s Landing.
 I knew there was a boy scout camp at around the halfway mark and made note as we cruised beyond it.

 In order to conserve energy we cut across coves rather than tracking their contour and were often several hundred yards offshore, making beach identification a bit of a guess.

 After four miles Alli and I were both beginning to tire.
 Neither of us had paddled so far in the ocean before.
-I thought it was at least another mile and 3 more coves before we reached Parson’s Landing.
-I was overjoyed when proven wrong.
-Rounding a tall rocky point we saw picnic tables and a row of lockers high on a hill.
+I thought it was at least another mile, three more coves, before we reached Parson’s Landing but rounding a tall rocky point we saw picnic tables and a row of lockers high on a hill.
 In the wilderness of Catalina’s westside, this was undoubtably Parson’s Landing.
 We timed the waves and surfed our kayaks into the stone shore.

-There were a few sites occupied on the far end of the beach, out of site from our spot.
+There were a few sites occupied on the far end of the beach, out of site from our spot, and we otherwise felt alone.
 We setup camp and outlined the property with cairns and rows of stone.
 The beach was sandy to the tideline, then covered in grey and black golf ball rocks that played like a rain stick with every wave.
-In the water were blocky spires, jade green, being pounded on by frothing surf.
+In the water were blocky, jade green spires, being pounded on by frothing surf.
 To the right, the beach ends against a tall, golden cliff.
 Behind us, the island rolls and heaves toward its interior.

 We made hamburgers instead and lit a big fire as the sky got dark.
-The stars gleamed in the sky like shattering flashbulbs and it was a joy to be so evidently far from civilization’s polluting glow.
-After the long paddle we got to bed early and fell asleep to the percussion of the rocks rolling in surf.
+The stars gleamed in the sky like shattering flashbulbs and it was a joy to be so far from LA’s polluting glow.
+After such a long paddle, we got to bed early and fell asleep to the percussion of the rocks rolling in surf.

 The trail features brilliant views of the Pacific, looking back at the North American continent.
 It rolls over golden grassy fields and has almost no shade.